-The image for this post is a favorite of mine.
-I have plenty of pictures of my grandparents that remind me of how they got where they needed to be.
+There are plenty of images of my grandparents that remind me of how they got where they needed to be.
 By working their asses off.
 By continually grinding.

 Once they had their minds set on becoming responsible, productive American citizens who would eventually employ fellow citizens, they became unstoppable.

 They never looked for the easy way to do anything.
 With my grandparents, the very thought of “the easy way out” or less than maximum effort would have been laughable.